Tenet through the years

 Tenet moves its headquarters from Santa Barbara to Dallas.

 Tenet launches Conifer Health Solutions from its existing patient financial services operations.
-The company will offer revenue-cycle management and clinical communications services to other hospitals, including those within Tenet’s portfolio of operations (53 at the time of the announcement).
+The company offers revenue cycle management and clinical communications services to other hospitals, including those within Tenet’s portfolio.

 Tenet begins targeted outpatient investment program to create additional access points in convenient locations for patients.
 This involves the expansion of outpatient networks in hospital markets, including ambulatory surgery centers, urgent care, imaging and off-campus EDs.